 The purpose of this website is to help those interested in exploring the world of microtonal guitar develop a basic framework for understanding how different microtonal guitars are constructed in relation to the pitches that are available on the instrument.
 My focus deals specifically with tuning and understanding the relationship between intervals, ratios, scales, and tuning systems.
 This focus is a direct result of the enfolding of my journey into microtonal guitar which I discuss below.

 I was always fascinated by most guitarists that I came in contact with and what seemed like a general phenomena of problems tuning the b string on a guitar.
 I casually mentioned this to a fellow guitar player one day and he mentioned how it had something to do with "equal temperament" and the major third.
-That got tucked in the back of my mind and became something I would go back to over the next 15 years or so every so ofter.
-This was back in the early 90's and there wasn't the wealth of information currently available on the internet.
+This was back in the early 90's and there wasn't the wealth of information currently available on the internet and this got tucked in the back of my mind as something I wanted to learn more about.

 As fate would have it one day I after recently moving to Seattle from suburban Detroit where I had grown up I was driving in the back seat of a rental car that my father was using on a visit to Seattle and there was a John Schneider interview on public radio (probably fresh air on npr) discussing different tuning systems.
 A short time later John had an article in Acoustic Guitar magazine on alternate tuning systems for guitar (“Fine Tuning,” ACOUSTIC GUITAR.
 May/June, No.24 (1994); pp. 30–38, see updated article "Just Guitar" linked from John's website, Guitar International #6, April/June 2004; pp.42–50).
 This is a great overview of musical temperaments and custom guitar builds and includes a discography.
 I went out and purchased a couple of John's albums as well as LaMonte Young's Just Stompin with the Forever Bad Blues Band with Jon Catler on guitar.